-

 Fluid Restriction

-Fluid restriction is when your care team limits how much total fluid you can drink in a day because your blood sodium is too low.
+Fluid restriction is when you’re limited on how much total fluid you can drink in a day because your blood sodium is too low.

 It is not usually because you have ascites alone.
 It is usually because your body is holding onto too much water relative to sodium, which can make your blood dangerously diluted.